1. Strip mine near Colstrip

 CLICK HERE to watch a short YouTube video that demonstrates refraction.

-Below: The situation we witnessed was more complicated than the one illustrated below, but the diagram may help readers understand how refraction is involved.
+Below: The situation we witnessed was more complicated than the one illustrated below, but the diagram may help you understand how refraction is involved.

 Thursday, December 11, 2025